Continuing Education Activity

 Infertility is usually defined as the inability of a couple to conceive even after one year of unprotected, frequent sexual intercourse.
-It affects about 15% of all couples in the United States and at least 180 million people worldwide.
+It affects about 15% of all couples in the United States and at least 180 million worldwide.
 Male infertility is defined as the inability of a male to make a fertile female pregnant, also for a minimum of at least one year of unprotected intercourse.
 The male is solely responsible for about 20% and is a contributing factor in another 30% to 40% of all infertility cases.
 As male and female causes often co-exist, it is important that both partners are investigated for infertility and managed together.
 Overall, the male factor is substantially contributory in about 50% of all cases of infertility.

-There are several reasons for male fertility to occur including both reversible and irreversible conditions.
+There are several reasons for male fertility to occur, including both reversible and irreversible conditions.
 Other factors that could influence each of the partners could be their age, medications, surgical history, exposure to environmental toxins, genetic problems, and systemic diseases.
-The key purpose for evaluating a male for infertility is to identify his contributing factors, offer treatment for those that are reversible, determine if he is a candidate for assisted reproductive techniques (ART) and to offer counseling for irreversible and untreatable conditions.
+The key purpose for evaluating a male for infertility is to identify his contributing factors, offer treatment for those that are reversible, determine if he is a candidate for assisted reproductive techniques (ART) and offer counseling for irreversible and untreatable conditions.
 In rare cases, male infertility could be a herald to a more serious condition.
 This is an additional reason to do a comprehensive evaluation of the male partners of infertile couples; so that any significant, underlying medical conditions can be identified and treated.

 There are multiple causes for male infertility, which can be broadly classified due to their general underlying etiology.
-These include endocrine disorders (usually due to hypogonadism) at an estimated 2% to 5%), sperm transport disorders (such as vasectomy) at 5%, primary testicular defects (which includes abnormal sperm parameters without any identifiable cause) at 65% to 80% and idiopathic (where an infertile male has normal sperm and semen parameters) at 10% to 20%.
+These include endocrine disorders (usually due to hypogonadism) at an estimated 2% to 5%, sperm transport disorders (such as vasectomy) at 5%, primary testicular defects (which include abnormal sperm parameters without any identifiable cause) at 65% to 80% and idiopathic (where an infertile male has normal sperm and semen parameters) at 10% to 20%.
 These are broad estimates only as accurate statistics are unavailable due to general underreporting, cultural factors, and regional variations.
-Patients sent to a tertiary referral center are more likely to have their condition reported while private patients may never have their data collected.
+Patients sent to a tertiary referral center are more likely to have their condition reported, while private patients may never have their data collected.
 A partial summary of specific etiologies is listed below:

 Male infertility can also be classified based upon the medical interventions that can potentially assist conception.

-Globally, infertility affects approximately 13% to 15% of all couples while one in five is unable to achieve pregnancy in the first year.
-About 50% of young, healthy couples in the US who could not create a pregnancy during their first year of unprotected sexual intercourse, will successfully conceive during the subsequent twelve months even without any specific treatment.
-With the first child, one in six couples encounter some fertility problems and with a subsequent child, one in six still has issues.
-In 20% to 30% of infertility cases, males can be solely responsible with an overall contribution to infertility in couples of about 50%.
+Globally, infertility affects approximately 13% to 15% of all couples, while one in five is unable to achieve pregnancy in the first year.
+About 50% of young, healthy couples in the US who could not create a pregnancy during their first year of unprotected sexual intercourse will successfully conceive during the subsequent twelve months, even without any specific treatment.
+With the first child, one in six couples encounter some fertility problems, and with a subsequent child, one in six still has issues.
+In 20% to 30% of infertility cases, males can be solely responsible, with an overall contribution to infertility in couples of about 50%.

-With regard to male infertility, the exact prevalence is still doubtful as male infertility is not a reportable disease.
-Furthermore, payment for male infertility treatment is usually private and hence they are not reflected in medical insurance statistics.
-Further, male infertility is often treated in outpatient settings and such data is not typically added to large clinical databases.
+With regard to male infertility, the exact prevalence is still doubtful, as male infertility is not a reportable disease.
+Furthermore, payment for male infertility treatment is usually private, and hence they are not reflected in medical insurance statistics.
+Further, male infertility is often treated in outpatient settings, and such data is not typically added to large clinical databases.

-While the exact causes are not known, contributing factors are thought to be increasing long term exposure to environmental toxins as well as improved global medical care, which paradoxically allows more men with marginal health to participate in reproductive activities.
+While the exact causes are not known, contributing factors are thought to be increasing long-term exposure to environmental toxins as well as improved global medical care, which paradoxically allows more men with marginal health to participate in reproductive activities.
 There is also the possibility that the reported decrease in sperm counts might merely reflect differences in laboratory techniques, inconsistent lab criteria, and varying counting methods.